How to use the Propagation tab

 • choose what new trips should start with by default

-The key mental model is:
+The key distinction is:

-• preview is temporary
+• Workspace preview (unsaved) is temporary

-• saved profile is reusable
+• a saved profile is reusable

 Step 1: Start with the top status area